nsg-ethz/mini_internet_project/platform/README.md

 #### AS-level topology

 `AS_config.txt`: This file lists all the ASes and IXPs in the mini-Internet.
 By default, there are 20 ASes and 3 IXPs.
+"Config" in the third column indicates whether the components (hosts, switches and routers) in the corresponding AS should pre-configured, otherwise write "NoConfig".
+In the topologies we provide, all the ASes are pre-configured by default.

 `external_links_config.txt`: This file describes the AS-level topology, and which router in one AS is connected to which router in another AS.
 Let's take the following line as an example: